fgillet4/DitributedLLM/apps/frankcode/codebase.md

     /compact          - Compact conversation history into a summary /export [file]    - Export conversation with summary to a file    /exit, /quit      - Exit the application /refresh          - Refresh the file tree
-    /exec <command>   - Execute a shell command
+    /plan task        - Break down a task into smaller steps /execute task     - Execute a task with step-by-step guidance /code lang file   - Generate code in specified language and save to file /run file         - Run a code file and show output /exec <command>   - Execute a shell command
     /shell <command>  - Same as /exec
     /ls               - List files (shortcut for /exec ls)